benstratton6/quantumResources/ResourceTheroriesFile/ResourceTheories1.md

     \rho \prec \sigma.
 \end{equation}

+The preorder determines how resourceful objects are compared to each other.

-Allowed operations are defined by the physical constraints of the system one is interested in investigating
+Allowed operations are typically defined by the physical constraints of the system one is interested in investigating, such as in the resource theory of entanglement.
+However, they can be mathematically motivated, such as in the resource theory of symmetry.

 ### Free Objects

+Free objects are the set of objects upon which the allowed operations act invariantly.
+Hence, if an agent - who can only perform allowed operations - has only objects from the free set, they are only able to reach other objects in the free set.

+It is assumed that an agent can generate any arbitrarily large amount of free objects at not cost.

+Objects in the free set are said to be *resourceless*.
+Any object not in the set of free objects is said to contain *resource*.

 ### Operational Interpretations